 Who gets SMI?

-About half the people getting SMI are pensioners who get Pension Credit.
-These people tend to be on SMI for long periods.
+- about half are pensioners who get Pension Credit.
+These people tend to be on SMI for long periods;

 How SMI works in 2017 – two big problems